MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

 3. 31 times (8 `uc_reg_write` + many (`uc_mem_write` + `uc_emu_start`) + 8 `uc_reg_read`)
 4. eight `uc_close`

 Now that's we have the general structure of the lib calls, let's go deeper and see what they mean.
-We'll be using the [Unicorn Engine tutorial](https://www.unicorn-engine.org/docs/tutorial.html), and the source file `uc.c`.
+We'll be using the [Unicorn Engine tutorial](https://www.unicorn-engine.org/docs/tutorial.html), and the source file [uc.c](https://github.com/unicorn-engine/unicorn/blob/master/uc.c).
 - `uc_err uc_open(uc_arch arch, uc_mode mode, uc_engine **result)` creates a new processor emulator, with architecture `arch` in mode `mode`, and write the newly created emulator to `result`.
-In our case, this function is called with the parameters `arch=2` (`ARM64`) and `mode=0`(`MODE_ARM`, to be compared with `MODE_THUMB`) for instance.
+In our case, this function is called with the parameters `arch=2` (`ARM64`) and `mode=0` (`MODE_ARM`, to be compared with `MODE_THUMB` for instance).
 Shame, I don't speak `ARM`, I only know `x86` (and a bit of `Z80`, thanks to the teasing challenge).
 - `uc_err uc_mem_map(uc_engine *uc, uint64_t address, size_t size, uint32_t perms)` allocates some memory for the emulator.
-Our eifght calls are in the form `uc_mem_map(<addr>, 0, 1024, 7)`, so we allocate `1MB` of memory at address `0`, with all the permissions (`7=UC_PROT_ALL`).
+Our eight calls are in the form `uc_mem_map(<emu>, 0, 1024, 7)`, so we allocate `1MB` of memory at address `0`, with all the permissions (`7=UC_PROT_ALL`).
 - `uc_err uc_reg_write(uc_engine *uc, int regid, const void *value)` and `uc_err uc_reg_read(uc_engine *uc, int regid, void *value)` allow to write and read the emulator's register.
-In our case they are always called with `regid = 199`, which is ARM's register `X0` according to `unicorn/bindings/dotnet/UnicornManaged/Const/Arm64.fs`
+In our case they are always called with `regid = 199`, which is ARM's register `X0` according to [this file](https://github.com/unicorn-engine/unicorn/blob/master/bindings/dotnet/UnicornManaged/Const/Arm64.fs)
 - `uc_err uc_mem_write(uc_engine *uc, uint64_t address, const void *_bytes, size_t size)` writes to the emulator's memory, in our case it always write `size = 4` bytes at address `0`, and take them from the same address on the stack : `bytes = 0x7ffc15501e6c`
 - `uc_err uc_emu_start(uc_engine *uc, uint64_t begin, uint64_t until, uint64_t timeout, size_t count)` starts the emulator, in our case it is called with `begin=0`, `until=4`, `timeout=0`, no count.
 So basically, we just run the emulator on the `4` bytes we wrote juste before.
 Note that in ARM, every instruction is `4` bytes long, so it seems that we write and run the code instruction per instruction.
 - `uc_err uc_close(uc_engine *uc)` finally closes the emulator

-We also notice that the 8 processors are always called in the same order, but the values written to X0 are permuted after each read.
+We also notice that the 8 processors are always called in the same order, but the values written to `X0` are permuted after each read.

 We now have a pretty good idea of what is going on in this program, and yet we haven't looked at any piece of assembly code !
 It seems that the program takes our 8 numbers, and does some obsure processing on them using 8 ARM emulated codes.
-But we don't know how the result is verified, so we'll have to our hands dirty in order to find it.
+But we don't know how the result is verified, so we'll have to get our hands dirty in order to find it.

 ## Cutter and GDB

-We'll first use `Cutter` (a front-end for `radare2`, the version on my computer dates back to befor the fork with `iaito`) to statically disassemble the program.
+We'll first use `Cutter` (a front-end for `radare2`, the version on my computer dates back to before the fork with `iaito`) to statically disassemble the program.
 We notice two interesting functions :
 - one address `0x000010f0`, that seems to be the `main`function.
 It contains a loop ran 8 times where `uc_open` and `uc_mem_map` are called.
 Then another loop ran 8 times where `scanf` is called, and we can see that just before the call, `rdi` is set, through `r13`, to the address of the string "%lu", which confirms that the expected inputs are integers (long and unsigned, to be more precise).
 Then a great loop ran `31` times and containing 3 smaller loop, each ran 8 times, for `uc_reg_write`, a function at address `0x00001410` and `uc_reg_read`.
 And finally, at address `0x000012b2`, a check on `rbp` that leads to victory if `rbp` is null : we found it !

 ![victory instruction](VictoryInstruction.png)

 - the function at address `0x00001410` is the one doing all the `uc_mem_write` and `uc_start`.
-But there are sme weird operations, including XORs before the call to `uc_mem_write` : the ARM payload is probably obfuscated in the binary
+But there are some weird operations, including XORs before the call to `uc_mem_write` : the ARM payload is probably obfuscated in the binary

 ![ARM execution](ArmExecution.png)